getodk/docs/projecting-collect.rst

   $ cd platform-tools

-18. Copy the :file:`collect.apk` into :file:`platform-tool` folder.You can `download <https://opendatakit.org/downloads/download-info/odk-collect-apk/>`_ the apk file from here.
+18. Copy the :file:`collect.apk` into :file:`platform-tools` folder.
+You can `download <https://opendatakit.org/downloads/download-info/odk-collect-apk/>`_ the apk file from here.

 19. Type the following command to see the list connected devices: